Home » Blog

 • Not corrosive

-• Provide ionic output – Metal produces negative ions which is good for hair
+• Provides ionic output—metal produces negative ions, which are good for hair

 6 thoughts on “Titanium VS Ceramic: Which Type of Hair Straightener Should I Choose?”